Learning Design

 The Key Competencies consist of a mandatory base module and two additional modules.
 The basic module includes the topics of good scientific practice, project management, and communication, which should form the basis for and support your Learning in Transformation Project.
 You can choose two additional modules from our elective offer, fitting to your studies or personal interests.
 Detailed information on the key competencies can be found in our fact sheet: Download PDF-file

-Learning in Transformation (Project) focuses on hands-on learning experiences.
-In the interdisciplinary research module, you will learn with your project group to use a science-based approach to solve real-world problems that exist in, for example, industry, society, and politics.
-An important part of this research module is the transformation process.
-This means that you learn how to think and communicate across two different settings: you use your scientific knowledge (university setting) and apply it to the problem (non-university setting).
-In doing so you will have to regularly reflect and re-think to check whether your approach works in the non-university setting.
+‘Learning in Transformation’ is a student research project at UTN that runs over 2 semesters.
+Together with a project group, you will learn to use a science-based approach to solve real-world problems that exist in, for example, industry, society, and politics.
+Projects can be set up as an interdisciplinary module or focus on a specific research problem within one discipline.
+Every year, different project topics will be offered that you can choose from.
+An important part of this module is the transformation process.
+You will learn how to think and communicate across two different settings: you use your scientific knowledge (study setting) and apply it to the research problem (e.g., research setting or a non-university setting).
+In doing so, you will have to regularly reflect and re-think to check whether your approach works in the field.
 At the end, you transfer your knowledge gained from this into new research.
-This new research can be, for example, the start of a start-up company.
-The project lasts two semesters and encourages you to creatively apply your knowledge to a real-world problem.
+The outcome of the project can also be, for example, a paper at a conference or the start of a start-up company.
+The project encourages you to creatively apply your knowledge including hands-on learning experiences.

 You complete your studies with your master’s thesis, which consists of the final paper, a colloquium and final oral defense.